et/clamshell/README.md

 csh and zsh are supported as well since they are closely related to tcsh and bash, respectively.
 Hence, aliases are set up for their respective shells.

+### Generic shell statements

+You can also call generic shell statements that are valid in all shells:

+    echo -n "FOO"

+A `method_missing` method is defined which works as a catch-all.
+This means however, that your call must be ruby-esque, so the above statement must be written as:

+    echo "-n", "FOO"

+which will output

+    echo -n FOO

 ## Dependencies file